© 2018 - International Centre for Investigative Reporting

-“The solar panel on the borehole is also damaged so it affected watering of the nurseries and denied the cattle access to water,” Nasir Musa, a pastoralist said during a coincident visit to the site.
+“The solar panel on the borehole is also damaged so it affected watering of the nurseries and denied the cattle access to water,” said Nasir Musa, a pastoralist who is conversant with the site.
 He was at the site to feed and meet thirst need of his cattle but left disappointed.
 The pumps were no longer functional.
 Aside from damaged pump, perimeter fence of the borehole facility and nursery gardens have been destroyed.
 Cattle easily parade in to graze but the 20 years old Musa, was always magnanimous enough to prevent the animals from moving beyond the range to other parts of the garden with food crops.
 Mallam Ashiru Shehu, another pastoralist decried the walk stretch he takes with his herd to the nearest river since the pump broke down.
 All these efforts were to satisfy the thirst of his livestock.

 As at date, there are very few signs of nurseries planted except shrubs and stunted food crops.